 So, if there’s an important data or settings you need to save from your apps, make sure you back them up first before deleting or resetting.
 Most of the time, Android Backup Service is enough to save all of your important data.
 However, if you want to back up data that Android doesn’t back up automatically, then you’ll need to back up and restore your Android data manually.

 Before you do any full backup of your device, you should clean out all the junk first to make the backup process easier and faster.
-You can use Outbyte Android Care to get rid of junk files from your phone or tablet.
+You can use Android cleaner tool to get rid of junk files from your phone or tablet.

 To do a full backup of your phone or device, all you need is a computer and at least Android 4.0 or later.
 Another way to back up your device is by installing Titanium Backup, a third-party app that saves all your data without rooting your device.